-Extensive training in the theory and practice of counselling
+Extensive training in both modern and post-modern theories of counselling

 80 hours of supervised counselling practicum